kubesphere/notification-manager/docs/crds/receiver.md

 An email receiver allows the user to define:

-- `alertSelector` - The label selector used to filter notifications, more information see [notification filter](#Notification-filter).
+- `alertSelector` - The label selector used to filter notifications.
+For more information, please refer to [notification filter](#Notification-filter).
-- `emailConfigSelector` - The label selector used to get `Config`, more information see [this](#How-to-select-config).
+- `emailConfigSelector` - The label selector used to get `Config`.
+For more information, please refer to [this](#How-to-select-config).
 - `enabled` - Whether to enable receiver.
-- `template` - The name of the template that generated notifications, more information see [template](../template.md).
+- `template` - The name of the template that generated notifications.
+For more information, please refer to [template](../template.md).
 - `subjectTemplate` - The name of the template that generated email subject.
-- `tmplText` - The configmap that the template text file be in, more information see [template](../template.md).
+- `tmplText` - The configmap that the template text file be in.
+For more information, please refer to [template](../template.md).
-- `tmplType` - The type of the email content, html or text, default type is html.
+- `tmplType` - The type of the email content, `html` or `text`, default type is `html`.
 - `to` - Who will receiver the email.

 ## Feishu Receiver